How does Prednisone work for sinus infection?

 Does Prednisone reduce mucus?

-Yes, Prednisone can help reduce inflammation in the airways and eventually reduce the excessive mucus production due to respiratory conditions or sinusitis.
+Yes, prednisone can help reduce inflammation in the airways and eventually reduce excessive mucus production due to respiratory conditions or sinusitis.

 However, it also depends on the severity of the medical condition, which varies from person to person.
 Prednisone is often prescribed to manage conditions like asthma or chronic obstructive pulmonary disease (COPD), where reducing airway inflammation can indirectly decrease excessive mucus production.